 4. End Caps

 As you know, our decking boards feature 360-degree capping, which completely protects them from decay, moisture and environmental hazards.
-However, the cut areas at the end will still be vulnerable.
+However, the cut areas at the end will still be vulnerable, so composite decking edge finishing is helpful.
 Once again, you don’t need to worry, because NewTechWood offers a variety of end caps and moisture seals that are perfectly compatible with our products and thoroughly protect the end cut areas.
 If moisture penetrates deep into the end cut area, this could lead to cracking, swelling and cupping around the edge.
 End caps by NewTechWood are made out of TPO plastic, a durable material that can withstand extreme weather conditions and temperatures down to -40 degrees Celsius.

 NewTechWood® has pioneered many manufacturing techniques for composite decking, site and railing furnishings.
 Since our founding in 2004, we have been developing cutting-edge wood plastic composite products that make your outdoor living experience easier and more enjoyable.
 We attribute our success to listening to our homebuilders, architects, contractors and homeowners and realizing their visions.
 NewTechWood is internationally renowned for its innovative, attractive and dependable wood-plastic composite materials.
 Our products feature-rich variations of color and beautiful, natural-looking wood grains, and we are confident we have a color that’s perfect for your project.
 We are committed to providing our customers with unrivaled performance and complete satisfaction.
 Feel free to contact with questions at 281-570-6450 or via our online contact form.
 Full length installation video: